NysB/Crowdfunding_ETL/README.md

 # Project 2: Crowdfunding ETL(Extract, Transform, and Load)

-As a team, we created an ETL (Extract, Transform, Load) pipeline using simulated data for the purpose of learning, which can translate to higher purpose use cases.
+As a team, we created an ETL (Extract, Transform, Load) pipeline using simulated data for the purpose of higher learning, which can translate to higher purpose use cases.

 ## **Introduction**<br/>
 As a team we had to: <br/>